geerlingguy/ansible-role-php-tideways/README.md

     tideways_download_url: https://github.com/tideways/php-xhprof-extension/archive/master.zip
     tideways_download_folder_name: php-xhprof-extension-master

+The URL from which Tideways will be downloaded, and the resulting folder into which it is downloaded.

     tideways_extension_name: tideways_xhprof.so

-The URL from which Tideways will be downloaded.
+The extension name for the Tideways PHP extension.

     tideways_api_key: ''